-How are campaign suggestions calculated?
+How are campaign size suggestions calculated?

 Campaign size recommendations are intended to assist with building campaigns that achieve a high return on investment.